samlorimer/CarND-Behavioral-Cloning-P3/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set while training using keras.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.
 I also found that the model didn't drive around the track terribly effectively!

 To improve the driving, I then changed the architecture to match the NVidia self-driving architecture.
 To tackle the overfitting, I modified the model so that dropout was applied more aggressively, also detailed above.
+I also ensured the image files were being used in the same colour format for training as they were by drive.py when running the model.

 This improved the MSE difference between the training and validation set and also saw the car begin to successfully drive around most of the track.